ansible-collections/ibm_zos_core/docs/source/community_guides_docs/zos_ansible_module_testing.rst

 Configuration and Arguments
 ---------------------------

-Create a YAML file containing information needed to run the functional tests.
+Create a YAML file containing the required information to run the functional tests.

 +-------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+----------+---------+
 | Argument    | Description                                                                                                                                                                                                                                                      | Required | Aliases |